Simon Birrell: Video games, virtual reality and other activities

 He developed some of the first video games for Richard Branson's Virgin Interactive in 1983.
-These included Bug Bomb – BBC Micro (1983), Microbe – BBC Micro (1983), High-Rise Horror – Commodore 64 (1984), Strangeloop – Commodore 64 (1985), Shogun – Commodore 64 / Amstrad (co-design).
+These included Bug Bomb – BBC Micro (1983), Microbe – BBC Micro (1983), High-Rise Horror – BBC Micro and Commodore 64 (1984), Strangeloop – Commodore 64 (1985), Shogun – Commodore 64 / Amstrad (co-design).

 From 1993 to 1995, Birrell was the CTO of an early virtual reality company in Spain called Realidad Virtual S.L.
 At Realidad Virtual, he developed Pandora – the first Spanish online virtual reality platform for the Internet.

 Mundo de Estrellas (1998) was a distributed virtual reality environment for hospitalised children in Andalucia created by his company Silicon Artists.

 He is also a film maker and writer.
 As a film maker, he has directed two shorts and collaborated with cult filmmakers Jess Franco and Jose Ramon Larraz.

 Birrell authored a chapter in an MIT book on Information Design and co-authored a book on videogames.